Linking with Japan

 Aomori Akenohoshi JHS and SHS

 Junior and senior students are studying the effects of poverty worldwide and the challenges surrounding menstrual health.
 Kayoko has lectured hundreds of students and some teachers on different occasions over the years.
-Students attending Kayoko's lecture in the grand hall either in person or online are always keen to find out about Hanaru's approach to these issues in India.
-During one lecture, Kayoko poured water on a Hanaru napkin to demonstrate that leakage was contained, reducing the risk of embarrassment to the girls using them.
-The audience was impressed by the quality of the napkins.
+Students attending Kayoko's lecture in the grand hall, either in person or online, are always keen to find out about Hanaru's approach to these issues in India.

 90 senior students participate in a project called 'Team SDGs'.
-There are 9 teams in this project, and one made up of 15 girls is studying the issues around menstruation and poverty.
-The SDG teams are supported by Ms Keiko Takaki and Ms Emi Toriyabe who set up the online meeting with the girls in the Delhi Slum for International Women's Day - see below.
+There are 9 teams in this project, and one team of 15 girls is studying issues related to menstruation and poverty.
+The SDG teams are supported by Ms Keiko Takaki and Ms Emi Toriyabe.

-Students and teachers chose to use the Hanaru napkins in support of girls in India.
+Students and teachers chose to use Hanaru napkins in support of girls in India.

 Misawa SHS

 The students at Misawa have been raising funds to support Hanaru's work and present Kayoko with their donations on some of her visits to the school.
 During one of her visits to Misawa SHS, she joined the Volunteer Club during their after-school activities.
-The Club is run by Ms Akiko Tanaka and Ms Hiroko Kamijo.
+Ms Akiko Tanaka and Ms Hiroko Kamijo run the Club.
 The students make and sell Misanga friendship bracelets to raise funds for their chosen causes - one of which is Hanaru.
-Kayoko joined them at Misawa Sunday Market where teachers and students held a stall.
+Kayoko joined them at the Misawa Sunday Market, where teachers and students held a stall.
 They started the day at 6 am, set up the tent and stayed all day to sell as many items as possible.
 They displayed posters of Hanaru's Project in India to raise awareness about the charity's work.

 We thank Principal Mr Chiba and English teacher Ms Tanaka.

-Club leaders presenting their donations to Kaoko.
+Club leaders presenting their donations to Kayoko.
 A student making friendship bracelets to sell at a fundraiser.

 Hachinohe Nejo Municipal JHS